 Our landscaped tropical greenhouse is the largest tropical butterfly display in the UK!
 Throughout the year we have over 250 different species of tropical butterfly sourced from 20 different countries.
-There are approximately 1,500 free flying individual butterflies, of all shapes, sizes and colours.
+There are approximately 2 000 free flying individual butterflies, of all shapes, sizes and colours.
 Sometimes there are a few more, sometimes a few less.

 Epic Tech Media have captured our butterflies in all their majestic glory in slow-motion.
 We hope that you enjoy the film!

-They like to hide up in the trees and bask in the warmth on top of the heaters where they keep a watchful eye on the goings on below!
+They like to hide up in the trees and bask in the warmth on top of the heaters where they like to keep a watchful eye on the goings on below!

-There are a number of birds that live in the rainforest flight area, they have all been chosen because just like our iguanas they are non-insectivorous.
+There are a number of tropical birds that live in the rainforest flight area, they have all been specially chosen because they are non-insectivorous.
 This means they like to eat seeds and fruit and not our butterflies!

 Our Other Displays